 I LOVE gochujang and I hope you feel the same way about it that I do.
 It is a Korean red pepper paste that is fermented.
 A true gem.
 The fermentation gives it a unique flavor that you can’t replicate with other condiments.

-It is simultaneously savory, sweet, and spicy.
-The most common preparation involves gochu-garu, glutinous rice, meju powder, yeotgireum, and salt.
+My favorite thing about gochujang is it’s simultaneously savory, sweet and spicy.
+The most common preparation involves gochugaru (Korean red pepper flakes), glutinous rice, meju powder, yeotgireum and salt.
 The sweetness comes from the starch of rice, which is then cultured with saccharifying enzymes during the fermentation process.

 Gochujang is one of my favorite ingredients to cook with, and I feel like it gives these gochujang brothy beans a different level of flavor, all without adding any work.

-So besides the gochujang, here are the rest of the ingredients you’ll need for this recipe.
-I’ve found they don’t all intuitively go together, but it’s the contrast that makes everything just *work*.
+So besides the gochujang and miso, here are the rest of the ingredients you’ll need for this recipe.
+I’ve found they don’t all intuitively go together, but it’s the contrast that makes everything just work.
 Here is everything you will need:

 - 2 large egg yolks, reserve the whites for another recipe